QR Code Marketing: QR Code use cases for proximity marketing in 2019

 QR codes are being used by millions now.
 2.71 billion people are using smartphones in 2019 and 90% of the population is estimated to have access to high-speed internet by 2020.
 Coupled with the fact that Apple’s iOS 11 update added QR code scanning capability in the camera app along with the latest Android smartphones being able to do the same, QR codes have become an integral part of everyday life.

-Since scanning QR codes do not require downloading an additional app, marketers and brands intrigued by the idea of running proximity marketing campaigns without an app can turn to QR codes.
+Since scanning QR codes does not require downloading an additional app, marketers and brands intrigued by the idea of running proximity marketing campaigns without an app can turn to QR codes.

 Although the term proximity marketing has ‘marketing’ in it, businesses must adopt a customer-centric approach.
 Improving in-store customer experience through QR codes must be a priority.

 By curating a unique shopping experience for shoppers, stores can start attracting and engaging with more customers.
 Possibly, the most important thing to point out here is that stores can do a lot with QR codes.